seanlandsman/ag-artefact-tests/README.md

 Then run the update script pointing at the path to the root of your AG Grid repo code that you just built.

 ```
-run ./update.sh <path to your target directory>
+./update.sh <path to your target directory>
 ```

 Then

 ```
 npm run clean && npm run build